haiwera-silk-cd/magento-devdocs/_includes/comp-man/checklist_2.2.md

 Before you continue, to avoid errors during your installation or update, make sure you verify *all* of the following:

-*	You set up a [Magento file system owner](#magento-owner-group) and shared that owner's group with the web server user group
+*	You set up a [Magento文件系统所有者](#magento-owner-group) and shared that owner's group with the web server user group
 *	Your [cron jobs](#magento-cron) are set up and running
 *	[Set a value for DATA_CONVERTER_BATCH_SIZE](#batch-size)
 *	[File system permissions](#perms) are set properly